 – A CREDIT SCORE OF 650 OR HIGHER IS REQUIRED

 The home is located ______________.
-Great dining establishments, library, post office, and grocery store are all within a walking distance!
+Great dining establishments, libraries, post office, and grocery stores are all within a walking distance!

 Remember that cash is king.
-You really want to minimize how much out-of-pocket you need to get this asset up and running.
-The more you plunk down up front, the lower your overall return on investment.
-This is why I’m a huge fan of cash on cash analysis when it comes to evaluating rental property investment return.
+You want to minimize how much out-of-pocket you need to get this asset up and running.
+The more you plunk down upfront, the lower your overall return on investment.
+This is why I’m a huge fan of cash on cash analysis when it comes to evaluating rental property investment returns.

 It’s more of a cosmetic thing, but I appreciate having just one single provider of satellite or cable television at each of our rentals.
 This avoids a wasteland of DirectTV dishes mounted to the structure.
 Half the time I wonder how much damage those mounts do to the roofing, and whether Joe Installer did a thorough job caulking-up the new holes in the shingles.

 It’s comforting to know that if you have to sell at any given point down the road, selling an SFH is a heck of a lot easier than offloading a duplex or quadplex.
 Again, generally speaking, single-family homes appreciate better than multi-unit dwellings, and that’s mainly because SFHs are located in higher-demand locations.

 Keep in mind that buyers for single-family homes will far outnumber folks looking for duplexes or bigger.
 Now, that’s balanced by the sheer volume of SFHs compared to the multi-unit homes, but when a market heats up, the SFH is the unit type that’s in the highest demand.

 The Cons Of Single Family Homes as Rentals